-Table 2 presents the age-specific incidence rates in 12 months for the participants.
-A small number of younger participants (n=7) fell frequently which gave the 0-34 ageband a high incidence rate of falls.
+Table 2a presents the age-specific incidence rates in 12 months for the participants.
+A small number of younger participants (n=7) fell frequently which gave the 18-34 age-band a high incidence rate of falls.
 However, due to the small number in this group confidence intervals are wide.
 There was also an increase in the incidence rate of falls in the 65-74 age-band but this drops again in the >75 age group.

-There were no significant differences in the percentage of men and women who fell in the 1 year.
-70.2% of the fallers were women but the sex-specific incidence rates (table 3) show that men fell proportionally more than the women and had a statistically significant higher incidence rate of falls per 1000 person years (p=<0.0001).
+There were no significant differences in the percentage of men (35%) and women (37%) who fell at least once during the 1 year, but the sex-specific incidence rates (table 2b) show that male fallers fell proportionally more than the female fallers and had a statistically significant higher incidence rate of falls per 1000 person years (p=<0.0001).

-(Table 2 and 3 here)
+(Table 2a and 2b here)